Best Cambodia Tourist Sim Card Prepaid Mobile Internet Data

 BONUS: A price comparison table among them.

-Currently, there are 6 mobile carriers in Cambodia – Metfone, Smart Axiata, CellCard, Seatel, qb and CooTel (CDMA network) as of 2019.
-The first three companies listed are the largest mobile operators in Cambodia and also the preferred choices among the travellers.
+As of the latest research in January 2022, there are 5 mobile carriers in Cambodia – Metfone, Smart Axiata, CellCard, Seatel and CooTel (CDMA network.
+The telco company, qb seemed to have closed down as their website was no longer valid).
+The first three companies listed are the largest mobile operators in Cambodia with a 90% market share.
+It and also the preferred choice among travellers.
 Since CoolTel is on a CDMA network, we will not use it to make a comparison among the rest of the 3G and 4G LTE networks.

 Generally, the internet data network in Cambodia is excellent except for some places which you may not get any signal such as the Angkor Archaeological Park.
 Like most tourists, we want to get ample internet data volume on our mobile phone more than anything else, such as phone calls and SMS.
 One need not save money on the prepaid SIM card in Cambodia because the mobile operators offer one of the most affordable and competitive tourist SIM cards in the market that I have come across.